-Quantum Physics, Spirituality, and Ken Wilber
+Quantum Physics, Spirituality — part 6, Ken Wilber

 There is no doubt in my mind that this relationship is real, based upon the statements made by various physicists.
 So far in the series I have quoted Werner Heisenberg, Sir Arthur Eddington, Sir James Jeans, Max Planck, Fred Alan Wolf, and Fritjof Capra, and also summarised The Dancing Wu Li Masters by Gary Zukav, and Mysticism and the New Physics by Michael Talbot, both of which support the essential claim that there is a strong and meaningful connection between the findings of quantum physics and Eastern religions, thus a spiritual worldview.

 However, in 1984 Ken Wilber published Quantum Questions¹, in which he claimed that this connection does not exist, and quoted extensively eight famous physicists in order to make his point.
 He is deeply knowledgeable about spiritual matters, a prolific author about them, and it is therefore not easy to dismiss the claims of such a heavyweight figure.
 So here I’m going to look at his objections, and see what response is possible.
 I assume that his book is not very well known, so I’ll summarise his argument at some length.